-13.1.2 Repair of Ex-certified devices
+13.1.2 Repairs to Ex-approved devices

-Incorrect repair can affect electrical safety!
+Incorrect repair can compromise electrical safety!
+Explosion hazard!

-Explosion Hazard!

-- ► Only specialist personnel or the Endress+Hauser service team may carry out repairs on Ex-certified devices. - Relevant standards and national regulations on hazardous areas, safety instructions and certificates must be observed. - ► Use only original Endress+Hauser spare parts. - Please note the device designation on the nameplate.
-Only identical parts may be used as replacements. - Carry out repairs according to the instructions. - Only the Endress+Hauser service team is permitted to modify a certified device and convert it to another certified version. - All repairs and modifications must be documented.
+- Only specialist personnel or the manufacturer's service team may carry out repairs on Ex-certified devices in accordance with national regulations. - Relevant standards and national regulations on hazardous areas, safety instructions and certificates must be observed. - Only use original spare parts from the manufacturer. - Please note the device designation on the nameplate.
+Only identical parts may be used as replacements. - Carry out repairs according to the instructions. - Only the manufacturer's service team is permitted to modify a certified device and convert it to another certified version.